therishabh/salesforce-apex/README.md

 4) Default batch size is 200.
 5) Maximum Batch size is 2000.
 6) Implements Database.Batchable interface.
-7) If you are using Database.
-QueryLocator it can retrieves 50 million records from Database while Database.
+7) If you are using Database.QueryLocator it can retrieves 50 million records from Database while Database.
 Query retrieves 50 k records.

 **Database.Batchable interface gives three methods -**</br>
 **1. start (one time run) -** This method collects all the records or objects to be passed to **execute** method for further processing.</br>